flutter-tizen/flutter-tizen/doc/commands.md

 - ### `attach`

-  Attach to a Flutter app running on a Tizen device.
+  Attach to a Flutter app running on a connected device.

   ```sh
   flutter-tizen attach